You are currently viewing 10 days Birding watching Tours

 Day 6: Langano

-Birding along the western shore of Lake Langano is very productive makes wonderfully introduction to the east African and explore the ecology grounds all day for Sulfur-Breasted Bush-Shrike, Northern Puff Back, Black Shrike, Yellow-shouldered Shrike, Common Red Start, Slender-Tailed Night Jar, Senegal Thick Knees, Abyssinian Ground Thrush, red-throated wryneck, red front barbet, etc
+Birding along the western shore of Lake Langano is very productive makes wonderfully introduction to the east African and explore the ecology grounds all day for Sulfur-Breasted Bush-Shrike, Northern Puff Back, Black Shrike, Yellow-shouldered Shrike, Common Red Start, Slender-Tailed Night Jar, Senegal Thick Knees, Abyssinian Ground Thrush, red-throated wryneck, red front barbet, etc. Overnight: Lake Langano

 Day 7: Langano, Bale